amirldn/rtx-voice-script/README.md

-A python script that takes an input MP3 file and outputs an acapella version as a WAV using the power of NVIDIA's RTX Voice.
+A python script that takes an input MP3/FLAC file and outputs an acapella version as a WAV using the power of NVIDIA's RTX Voice.
 Since RTX Voice is closed source, this records files in real-time so should be used for experimental purposes and for library overhauls.

 ## Getting Started

 **Requirements**

- - A Windows PC running NVIDIA RTX Voice (GTX GPU's work fine for this) [https://www.nvidia.com/en-us/geforce/guides/nvidia-rtx-voice-setup-guide/](https://www.nvidia.com/en-us/geforce/guides/nvidia-rtx-voice-setup-guide/)
+ - A Windows PC running NVIDIA RTX Voice (GTX GPU's work fine for this using this [guide](https://www.windowscentral.com/how-enable-rtx-voice-all-nvidia-gpus-including-older-geforce-gtx-cards)) [https://www.nvidia.com/en-us/geforce/guides/nvidia-rtx-voice-setup-guide/](https://www.nvidia.com/en-us/geforce/guides/nvidia-rtx-voice-setup-guide/)
- - Support for Stereo Mix or just install VB Audio (Virtual Cable) [https://www.vb-audio.com/Voicemeeter/](https://www.vb-audio.com/Voicemeeter/)
+ - VB Audio (Virtual Cable) [https://www.vb-audio.com/Voicemeeter/](https://www.vb-audio.com/Voicemeeter/)
- - Python 3.8
+ - Python 3.7

 **Steps**

 1 ) Clone the repository and cd into it

     git clone https://github.com/amirmaula/rtx-acapella.git